ovh/docs/pages/web/microsoft-collaborative-solutions/diagnostic_advanced/guide.en-gb.md

 Priority     | 0
 Weight       | 0
 Port         | 443
-Target Hosted product offer: ex.mail.ovh.net or ex2.mail.ovh.net
+Target Hosted product offer:       | Your host name
-- Target Private product offer: Your-host-name

-## The test email could not be sent from this account
+### The test email could not be sent from this account

 This error indicates that emails cannot be sent from your account.